rzadevv/Palintrace/docs/evaluation.md

 The operational matrix contains 12 retrieval challenges, four per fixture, under the sole intended condition `lexical-baseline-k3`: `all_expected`, `top_k=3`, experimental retriever kind `experimental_lexical`, configuration version `0.1`.
 Each challenge is constructible with the unchanged Part 2 `distractor_crowding` mutation and its fixed editor-family distractors.
-The retriever is specified but not implemented or executed in this phase; no paired observations or retrieval rates exist.
+No paired observations or retrieval rates were produced during the specification freeze.

 The old example store and transcripts and all Part 4 semantic, composition, contradiction, instruction-compatibility, and injection probes are registered as `DEVELOPMENT`.
 They are excluded